Effects of Privacy-Inducing Noise on Welfare and Influence of Referendum Systems: Welfare

 To capture the same notion for the probabilistic functions as well, we similarly define welfare of a randomized mechanism applied on a social choice function as follows.
-Note that the following definition is not only for the noisy mechanism $M_{\rho}$, but any mechanism defined on social choice functions.
+Note that the following definition is not only for the randomized response $M_{\rho}$, but any mechanism defined on social choice functions. \\